canibanoglu/CENG301/README.md

 * Perhaps future students of the course will find some of the information useful.
 * But most of all, I would like to show people that METU (my school) is not nearly as good as it is.

-I would like to expand on the last point.
+I would like to expand on the last point:
-Take a look at the slides, they are extremely unprofessional.
+* Take a look at the slides, they are extremely unprofessional.
 Lots of typos, code excerpts that wouldn't work at all.
-Read the homework pdf files.
+* Read the homework pdf files.
 We are forced to write our code the way it is stated on the pdf.
 Whoever prepares the homework assignments must be a world class idiot.
 We are not allowed to define functions that aren't stated in the pdf.

-Enough rant,
+Enough rant.

 I hope someone will get some use out of this stuff.